vkbo/novelWriter/docs/source/usage_breakdown.rst

 See :ref:`a_manuscript` for more details.

 .. versionadded:: 2.1
-   You can now define multiple build definitions in the :guilabel:`Build Manuscript` tool.
+   You can now define multiple compile settings in the :guilabel:`Compile Manuscript` tool.
 This allows you to define specific settings for various types of draft documents, outline documents, and manuscript formats.
 See :ref:`a_manuscript` for more details.